Grants Hub

 Wild Blueberry Industry Emergency Viability Grant

 $1.3 million in short-term relief for Maine wild blueberry producers impacted by the 2025 growing season.
 All eligible active producers in good standing who submit a complete application will receive an award.
-Calculated proportionally based on verified production history.

 Download Application →